A Hackers Sidearm

 This is a pretty scary yet typical occurrence when it comes to remote workers.

 The Hak5's Wifi Pineapple was designed for penetration testing of networks but is available to sell to the public.
 Some of the benefits that HAK5 is boosting are targeted man-in-the-middle attacks, advanced reconnaissance, credential harvesting, open source intelligence gathering and more - all from a clean, intuitive web interface.
 This $100-$200 investment for a hacker is a drop in the bucket when the average cost of a cyber attack for SMBs is $149k according to Kaspersky Lab 2018.
 Oh I forgot to mention the Nano version is so small it fits in a hackers pocket.

 What can you do?

-We at Varay offer these one- time trainings at no cost can be requested here.
+We at Varay offer these one- time cybersecurity company trainings at no cost.
 If you want to make an even bigger change the Trusted Wireless Environment Movement has created a petition to standardized Wi-Fi security standards to combat Wi-Fi threats.
 Whatever you decide to do just be sure to do something.
 Even if it is just mentioning this article can create awareness on this covert issue.